viamrobotics/docs/docs/components/gripper/_index.md

 # SMEs: Bucket Team
 ---

-Grippers provide an API for opening and closing a device.
+The gripper component provides an API for opening and closing a device.

 If you have a robotic grasping device that can open and close, use a gripper component.